Quentin2VA/Viewer/README.md

 # Viewer
-The Viewer package aims to provid graphic tools for post-build spatial model
+The Viewer package aims to provid graphic/interactive tools for spatial model.